Final Fantasy XIII Review

 The first thing you’ll be struck by when you pop Final Fantasy 13 into your PS3 (or Xbox 360) is the striking graphics.
 Square Enix has always been known for incredibly high-quality production, but this game is easily the most beautiful 3D game I have ever seen.

 The monsters are also incredibly detailed and the familiar faces of some of them have been overhauled in ways that I absolutely adore.
 Behemoths and Ochus are specifically my favorites.
-There are also some HUGE monsters in this world.
+There are also some huge monsters in this world.
 The scale of each beast is done very well to suit the epic nature of every battle.

 Linear Gameplay